docker/docs/test.md

 reminders.
 Since we invite docs suggestions and contributions from the community, we've always made the test page generally available.

-If you want to understand how something in the docs is coded, use this is a resource.
+If you want to understand how something in the docs is coded, use this is as a resource.

 If, in the course of making docs updates and suggestions, you develop a new strategy or component for the docs, feel free to add a demo and explanation to